WesselSmit/education-portal/DESIGN_RATIONALE.md

 **Activating SW**

-When activating out SW we check if there are multiple caches, we always only want to keep our up to date cache, to achieve this we loop through all caches.
-Every cache that isn't the most recent cache we delete.
+When activating out SW we check if there are multiple caches, we always only want to keep our cache up to date, to achieve this we loop through all caches.
+Every cache that isn't up to date is deleted.

 <details><summary>Example: Activating SW</summary>